ihar-pashko/SAP-Test-App/README.md

 2. **Persist + register geofence**
 - `SaveMemoUseCase` stores the memo in Room through `MemoRepository`.
-- After saving, a geofence is registered via `GeofenceHelper` with:
+- After saving, a geofence is registered via `AddGeofenceForMemoUseCase` with:
   - radius = 200m
   - requestId = memo ID
-  - trigger = geofence enter
+  If background location permission isn’t yet granted, the app requests it before adding the geofence.

 3. **User arrives at the location**
 - Android fires `GeofenceBroadcastReceiver`.
-- Receiver looks up the memo by ID using `GetMemoByIdUseCase`.
-- `NotificationHelper` shows a high-priority notification with the memo content.
+- Receiver looks up the memo by ID using `GetMemoByIdUseCase` and shows a notification with: the memo title, and the first 140 characters of the description.

 4. **User taps around the app**
 - `HomeFragment` shows all/open memos in a RecyclerView (`MemoAdapter`).